Bug #5334

 If there is a "stock bug" here, it's probably the fact that orbit.TrueAnomalyAtRadius(radius) isn't happy when the orbit doesn't actually contain that radius (EDIT: and maybe doesn't have the built-in sanity checks to test for that case?), but in that case, NaN sounds like a perfectly reasonable answer -- probably the only thing that needs to change is a clearer log entry explaining what's going on.
 Maybe something like "requested TrueAnomalyAtRadius for radius not in orbit", with details on the orbit, requested radius, and a stack trace to see where the offending call was made?

-#8 Updated by featherwinglove about 9 years ago
+#8 Updated by featherwinglove over 9 years ago

 From your trials and tribulations during testing this I can't help infer that the problems are in fact arising from near exact orbits, and therefore floating point jitter or divide by zero errors.